 Better contracts = better outcomes

-For that reason alone, contracts don’t always get the attention they deserve.
-It’s not uncommon for developers to put lots of work into getting a piece of business.
+Contracts don’t always get the attention they deserve.
+Companies in our industry to put lots of work into getting a piece of business.
 A great deal of energy is spent writing an RFP response – and then spending lots of time on crafting the project proposal.
 By the time a client is ready to request a contract, substantial time and energy has usually been spent to earn their business.
 It’s only natural that there’s a desire to close – in order to recoup the time and effort spent.

 At the start of every project, we like to work backwards from the finish line – just as an exercise.
 We imagine the best possible outcome; a happy client who’s thrilled with what we delivered.
 An internal team who feels gratified by the opportunity to do great work.
 And a balance sheet which shows that we were all fairly compensated for that work.